ChetanThapliyal/ShellScriptingMagic/README.md

 3. [log_cleaner.sh](https://github.com/ChetanThapliyal/ShellScriptingMagic/blob/main/Log%20Cleaner/log_cleaner.sh): Automatically clean up log files, helping you free up valuable disk space and maintain a tidy development environment.
 4. [IP_detective.sh](https://github.com/ChetanThapliyal/ShellScriptingMagic/blob/main/IP%20Detective/IP_detective.sh): Allows you to quickly and efficiently check the location of an IP address.
 5. [multi_repo_push.sh](https://github.com/ChetanThapliyal/ShellScriptingMagic/blob/main/Multi%20Repo%20Push/multi_repo_push.sh): Designed to automate the process of pushing code changes to multiple repositories.
+6. [auto_revive.sh](https://github.com/ChetanThapliyal/ShellScriptingMagic/blob/main/Auto%20Revive/auto_revive.sh): Monitors a specific process, ensuring it remains active at all times.
+If the process goes down, AutoRevive steps in to automatically restart it.

 Feel free to explore and use these scripts as per your requirements.
 Each script comes with a brief description of its functionality to help you choose the right one for your task.